rudolph-est/springrestlab/Readme.md

   - [/info](http://localhost:8080/info)
   - [/health](http://localhost:8080/health)

-30. Notice that some other actuator endpoints are not enabled by default.
-Try the following - they won't work, but take a close look at the reason why - exposing these could be a security risk:
+30. Some other actuator endpoints are not usually enabled by default.
+Exposing these could be a security risk:
   - [/beans](http://localhost:8080/beans)
   - [/configprops](http://localhost:8080/configprops)
   - [/autoconfig](http://localhost:8080/autoconfig)